24-Hour Urine Collection

 Conditions that can cause kidney disease include:

 - Diabetic nephropathy.
-This is a result of uncontrolled diabetes.
-It causes high levels of protein (albumin)
+This happens when someone has uncontrolled diabetes.
+It causes high levels of protein

 - High blood pressure.
 Abnormally high blood pressure can lead to permanent kidney damage.